-Our supplier ecosystem involves lakhs of people in India as well as around the world-from large multinationals to small local producers.
-We also work with a wide range of business partners to help unlock growth and solve issues for the benefit of our stakeholders.
-Without our suppliers and partners we can't run our business.
-And it's through our direct suppliers, who provide us with goods and services such as raw materials, logistics, advertising, professional services and much more, that we can most influence change and help our business grow.
+Our supplier ecosystem involves lakhs of people in India livelihoods.
+We protected employment by, for example, as well as around the world-from large multinationals to small local producers.
+We also work with a wide range of business partners to help unlock growth and solve and services such as raw materials, logistics, advertising, influence change and help our business grow.
 We partner with around 1,150 suppliers to innovate our products and support mutual and sustainable growth.